froger-me/wp-packages-update-server/packages.md

 ```

 **Description**
-Fired after an attempt to save a downloaded package on the WordPress file system hase been performed.
+Fired after an attempt to save a downloaded package on the file system hase been performed.
 Fired during client update API request.

 **Parameters**
 $result
-> (bool) true in case of success, false otherwise
+> (bool) `true` in case of success, `false` otherwise

 $type
 > (string) type of the saved package - "Plugin" or "Theme"